Cvent Plans To Raise 800 Million In Cash When It Goes Public In The 4th Quarter

 The mobile app which Cvent always had and was all the rage 7 years ago when mobile apps were being introduced as companions at in person events is getting new life in the age of hybrid meetings.
 They can be used for more efficient ways to check in, for in person attendees to communicate with those at home attending virtually through chats, Q and A, session scheduling, appointment setting and perhaps soon, 1-1 video chats.

-The final challenge to Cvent in regards to its total event solution is pricing, as many customers are non-profit associations who have budgets that are being stretched due to the canceling of their in-person events and may not have extra money for Cvent’s virtual solutions – which of course, is a catch-22 as they need to spend money to make money.
+The final challenge to Cvent in regards to its total event solution is pricing, as many customers are non-profit associations who have budgets that are being stretched due to the canceling of their in-person events and may not have extra money for Cvent’s all-in-one solutions.

 What Is Cvent's Total Event Tech Program?